chisom5/MoviesApp/README.md

 ## things remain to be done here are:

-* The second page known as movie.html. and for now this project can be viewed by this link https://chisom5.github.io/MoviesApp/.
+* The second page known as movie.html.
+* and for now this project can be viewed by this link https://chisom5.github.io/MoviesApp/ .

+### Challenges encountered:

+* I was trying to use fetch API rather than axios.
+* coding with pure JS was stressful thou.